 Actually, the Dutch were really into the beavers’ anal glands.
 Not for perverted things, mind you.
 The anal glands secreted castoreum, which was used for creating perfumes.
 A bit counter-intuitive, but oh well.

-The Dutch West India Company was founded in 1621 to manage trade in North America and to secure those beaver pelts and sweet anal glands.
+In 1621, the Dutch West India Company was founded to manage trade in North America and to secure those beaver pelts and sweet anal glands.
 The mouth of the Hudson River provided the ideal strategic outpost to establish trade and protect the area.
 As such, Fort Amsterdam was built in 1624.
 By 1626, the Dutch purchased Manhattan from the Native Americans in the area.

 New Amsterdam gets established